 These results are not intended as an official diagnosis

-For that, you would need to speak with one of our physicians.
+For that, you would need to speak with one of our physicians or nurses.
 But what your results can tell you is where you fall on the drinking spectrum, and whether you (or a loved one) might want to get help.